-Its replacement hasn't spelt the end for the Galaxy S4 however - it's still on sale, at a lower price point, and Samsung is continuing to churn out software updates for it.
+Its replacement hasn't spelled the end for the Galaxy S4 however - it's still on sale, at a lower price point of around £300 (US$505, AU$543).
+It has also dropped in price on contract.

 Samsung has tried to supplement this with a tranche of software upgrades too, meaning a more powerful camera, a better way to communicate with your friends and consume media, and interestingly a big push into health through dedicated apps too.

-But before we dissect all the possibilities the phone has to offer, let's look at the design.
-As we mentioned, it's impressive in its form factor, thanks to the sub-8mm thickness, and at 130g it manages to still be light without shaving off so much heft that you feel like you've got a flimsy piece of plastic.
+Before I dissect all the possibilities the phone has to offer, let's look at the design.
+As I mentioned, the Samsung Galaxy S4 is impressive in its form factor, thanks to the sub-8mm thickness.
+At 130g it manages to still be light without shaving off so much heft that you feel like you've got a flimsy piece of plastic.

-That's probably the biggest compliment we can pay the Samsung Galaxy S4 - where its predecessor felt a little bit cheap in the hand, the S4 manages to bring a much more solid build and better construction to boot.
+That's probably the biggest compliment I can pay the Samsung Galaxy S4 - where its predecessor felt a little bit cheap in the hand, the S4 manages to bring a much more solid build and better construction to boot.

 However, it's a small gripe with the S4, as while the cover feels flimsy, it's better than it was on the S2 and the S3, and they both sold like hot cakes.

-In the hand, the Samsung Galaxy S4 feels much better than any other Samsung phone we've held (apart from the gargantuan smartphones the brand used to make - the i8910 Omnia HD might have been built like a brick, but it felt wonderful to hold).
+In the hand, the Samsung Galaxy S4 feels much better than any other Samsung phone I've held (apart from the gargantuan smartphones the brand used to make - the i8910 Omnia HD might have been built like a brick, but it felt wonderful to hold).
 The screen's spread towards the sides of the phone means a much narrower bezel, and the effect is certainly impressive.